 While not all icicles are a concern, the large kind can show you have a larger ice dam buildup on your roof.
 The more snow we get and the more temperatures fluctuate, the more likely ice dams will form on your roof.
 You want to avoid this as much as possible.

 Ice dams can damage and weaken your shingles and rip off your gutters.
 Most importantly, they can cause melted water to pool, seep into your attic, get your insulation wet, and make your paint peel.
 The entire structure of your home can become damp.
 If you don’t treat it, you are looking at a considerable mold problem, rotting wood, and damaged drywall.

 3 Things you can do to prevent ice dams this winter

 If your attic isn’t insulated enough – if there’s not a good enough barrier between the warm air coming up from inside your home and the cold air from outside, the warm air will end up melting the snow that falls.

 This is not a problem if it’s just a dusting of snow, but we all know how much snow Michigan can dump on our roofs.
-The warm air will melt the under layer of snow and it will re-freeze in your gutters, building up over time and becoming very heavy.
+The warm air will melt under a layer of snow, and it will re-freeze in your gutters, building up over time and becoming very heavy.

 Check Intake Vents in Your Roof

 You need a balanced ventilation system in your attic.
 The cooler your attic stays, the less likely you will get a backup of condensation forming ice.
 You need 1 foot of ventilation for every 150 feet of living space.
 Even the best insulation isn’t going to be perfect.
 Your home does, after all, need to breathe.
 Your attic needs to be pulling cold air in from outside to combat the warm air rising from your heated home.